 Clinical trials involve the administration of the investigational product to human subjects under the supervision of qualified investigators in accordance with GCP requirements, which include, among other things, the requirement that all research subjects provide their informed consent in writing before their participation in any clinical trial.
 Clinical trials are conducted under written trial protocols detailing, among other things, the objectives of the trial, the parameters to be used in monitoring safety and the effectiveness criteria to be evaluated.
 A protocol for each clinical trial and any subsequent protocol amendments must be submitted to the FDA as part of the IND.
 An IND automatically becomes effective 30 days after receipt by the FDA, unless before that time the FDA raises concerns or questions related to a proposed clinical trial and places the trial on clinical hold.
 In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical trial can begin.
 In Canada, this application is called a CTA.
 An IND/CTA application must be filed and accepted by the FDA or TPD, as applicable, before human clinical trials may begin.
-In addition, an IRB representing each institution participating in the clinical trial must review and reapprove the trial at least annually.
+In addition, an IRB representing each institution participating in the clinical trial must review and approve the plan for any clinical trial before it commences at that institution, and the IRB must conduct continuing review and reapprove the trial at least annually.
 The IRB must review and approve, among other things, the trial protocol and informed consent information to be provided to trial subjects.
 An IRB must operate in compliance with FDA regulations.